peterc/webloc/README.md

 *webloc* is a Ruby library that can read from and write to <tt>.webloc</tt> files as used on macOS.
 These are a variant of 'plist' format files, specifically used for storing links to URLs.

-It works on Ruby 2.7 and up, including Ruby 3.x, and supports URLs of up to 255 characters in length.
+It works on Ruby 2.7 and up, including Ruby 3.x, and supports URLs of up to 237 characters in length (but am currently working on extending this).

 ## Installation